usrecnik/asmfs/README.md

 -o allow_other,uid=1000,gid=200,threads=8
 ```

-## Two Modes

-There are two different implementations on how `asmfs` can read files from ASM:

-* A raw access to block devices, which is the default and works as described here (link todo).
+## How ASMFS reads ASM files

+### Raw device access (default, recommended)

+By default `asmfs` reads ASM extents directly from the block devices.
+This is the
+mode that is actually exercised and tested, and the only one you should use unless
+you have a specific reason not to.
+It works as described in [Reading Oracle ASM files directly using x$kffxp](https://blog.srecnik.info/reading-oracle-asm-files-directly-using-xkffxp).

+### `DBMS_DISKGROUP.READ()` (experimental, opt-in)

+Passing `--no-raw` switches to reading files through the `DBMS_DISKGROUP.READ()`
+PL/SQL API instead of raw devices.
+This mode is retained mainly as an experiment
+and as a fallback in case Oracle ever improves that package — it is slow, has
+notable limitations, and has received far less testing than raw mode.

-* `dbms_diskgroup.read()` which is used only if you explicitly specify `--no-raw`.
-The limitations of this approach are described in [this blog post](https://blog.srecnik.info/asmfs-and-dbmsdiskgroupread)
+The limitations are described in [this blog post](https://blog.srecnik.info/asmfs-and-dbmsdiskgroupread).

 ## Installation